tchitchek-lab/CellVizR/README.md

 # 4. Quality control

-The `CellVizR` package allows to perform quality control of generated results.
+The `UMAPVizR` package allows to perform quality control of generated results.

 The quality control can be performed: